Need to talk? Call 1800 882 436.

 • Always read the packet carefully — the dose will depend on your child's age and weight.

 • Always use the measuring device provided in the package.
-If there isn't a device in the package, ask your pharmacist which device would be best.
+If there isn't a device in the package, ask your pharmacist to recommend one.

 • Write it down — keeping a record can reduce the risk of double dosing.